Table of Contents

 Practical Tips for Using and Storing Saffron

-- Soak it first: To release its full flavor and color, soak saffron threads in warm water, broth, or milk for 15–30 minutes before adding them to your dish.
+- Soak it first: Soak threads in warm liquid (water, broth, or milk) for 15-30 minutes before cooking to release full potency.

-- Store it properly: Keep saffron in an airtight container away from light, heat, and moisture.
-It can last up to two years if stored correctly.
+- Store properly: Keep in airtight, opaque containers away from light, heat, and moisture for up to 2 years.

 Buying Guide: How to Choose the Best Saffron